 5.1.
 If you are dealing with personal, sensitive and/or confidential information, then you must ensure that extra care is taken to protect the information.

 5.2.
 If sending personal, sensitive and/or confidential information via email, then the following protocols should be used.
-If there is any doubt as to the information being sent or the appropriate level of protection required, please check with the Executive Director.
+If there is any doubt as to the information being sent or the appropriate level of protection required, please check with the Executive Officer.

 5.2.1.
 Personal, sensitive and/or confidential information should be contained in an attachment;

 5.2.2.
 In appropriate cases the attachment should be encrypted, and/or password protected;

 5.2.3.
 Any password or key must be sent separately;

 5.2.4.
 Before sending the email, verify the recipient by checking the address, and if appropriate, telephoning the recipient to check and inform them that the email will be sent;